 Gyantse Horse Racing Festival

-When Gyantse Damar Festival comes, the Tibetans live in the region and some travelers from all over the world will come to attend the celebration.
-Thousands of tents are set up near the city, which makes this area a splendid view from afar.
-The athletes and artists compete on the plain where various flowers are blooming around.
-Watching the festivities and competitions will be an exciting experience that you can not miss during your Tibet tours in July.
+When the Gyantse Damar Horse Racing Festival comes, the Tibetans living in the region and some travelers from all over the world will come to attend the celebration.
+Thousands of tents are set up near the city, which gives this area a splendid view from afar.
+The athletes and artists compete on the plain, where various flowers are blooming around.
+Watching the festivities and competitions will be an exciting experience that you can not miss during your Tibet tours in June 2026.
 Also, visiting towns nearby would be a good choice for you.

 Tourist Attractions in Gyantse

-The Pelkor Chode Monastery and Kumbum stupa are the top attractions in Gyantse.
-Unlike the other stupas in Tibet, The Kumbum Stupa is a unique stupa with a style of Nepal.
-As a giant architectural stupa with height of 34m, the Kumbum Stupa means “hundreds of thousands of Buddha images” in Tibetan.
-It is situated in the Palkhor Monastery and once it was one of the most important centers for Sakya sects in Tibetan Buddhism.
+The Gyantse Kumbum and Gyantse Dzong are the top attractions in Gyantse.
+Unlike the other stupas in Tibet, the Kumbum Stupa is a unique stupa with a style of Nepal.
+As a giant architectural stupa with a height of 34m, the Kumbum Stupa means “hundreds of thousands of Buddha images” in Tibetan.
+It is situated in the Palkhor Monastery, and once it was one of the most important centers for the Sakya sect in Tibetan Buddhism.

 The Palkhor Monastery is a typical Tibetan Buddhist monastery that combines the stupa with the temple.
-It was set up by the local prince Rabten Kunsang Phak and 1st Panchen Khedrup Je in the 15th century.
+It was set up by the local prince Rabten Kunsang Phak and the 1st Panchen Khedrup Je in the 15th century.
 The Palkhor Monastery is very special because it’s the only temple in Tibet that houses monks from different sects.
-The monks from the Gelugpa, Sakyapa, and Kadampa sects co-exist in perfect harmony in this monastery.
-The main structure of The Palkhor Monastery is a three-story building.
-It’s incredible that hundreds of thousands of statues of Buddha are stored there.
+The monks from the Gelugpa, Sakyapa, and Kadampa sects coexist in perfect harmony in this monastery.
+The main structure of the Palkhor Monastery is a three-story building.
+It’s incredible that hundreds of thousands of Buddha statues are stored there.
 Each of them is exquisite and valuable.

 History

-Gyantse Damar Festival was first taken place in 1408 to commemorate a Minister - Paba Sambu of the Interior of the Sakya Dynasty.
+Gyantse Damar Festival first took place in 1408 to commemorate a Minister, Paba Sambu, of the Interior of the Sakya Dynasty.
 He was diligent in government for the people, doing good deeds, and was quite famous among the local people.
 After his death, the people of Gyantse held commemorative activities for him every year, which gradually evolved into a horse racing festival.
 As time went by, it became an important competition all through Tibet.
 Buddhist activities, dancing to the god, song and dance performances and other events were added in.
-With the increasing number of people coming to the celebration, a trade market was also built up for Tibetans.
+With the increasing number of people coming to the celebration, a trade market was also set up for Tibetans.